caringbridge/caringbridge.github.io/_posts/2014-06-12-how-we-roll.markdown

-Our friend and former coworker [Andrew Kandels][papa] created an entity framework called [Contain][contain] and wrote a [Data Mapper][dm] that allows us persist Contain entitie as Mongo documents.
+Our friend and former coworker [Andrew Kandels][papa] created an entity framework called [Contain][contain] and wrote a [Data Mapper][dm] that allows us persist Contain entities as Mongo documents.

 ## Frontend ##